jlmacle/changemakers-matching_frontend/README.md

 Helping to build teams of change makers by matching projects, needs and profiles.

 Doing good for others is a way to express our worth.
-Having a inclusive application is one of the main goals of the project.
+Having an inclusive application is one of the main goals of the project.

 License: public domain